qinmenghui/learngit/readme.txt

+Shiki is a cute girl.
-Git is a version control system.
+Yuuki is a cute girl.
-Git is free software.
-Now i am a bit worrying.